ryanstaudhammer/Pewlett_Hackard_Analysis/README.md

 * ![](https://github.com/ryanstaudhammer/Pewlett_Hackard_Analysis/blob/main/Resources/Retirees_by_Dept.png)

 * Senior Engineers and Senior Staff will account for nearly 50,000 vacancies
-* A mentoership program of employees born in 1965 alone may be enough to replace all those that could retire soon.
+* A mentoership program of employees born in 1965 alone will no be enough to replace all those that could retire soon.
-*
-*
+* If the mentorship program were extended to those born between  there still will not be enough folks to fill those roles.
+* For some odd reason, this company doesn't have employees that were born after 1965.
+In an attempt to bolster